Piotr Fronczewski: Life and career

 He was born in Łódź to a Polish mother, Bogna Duszyńska (1912–2016) and a Polish-Jewish father, Władysław Fronczewski (1900–1969).
 His father was born as Władysław Finkelstein and changed his last name before the outbreak of World War II.
 He is a graduate of the Karol Świerczewski Liceum in Warsaw.

-Piotr Fronczewski created a fictional character Franek Kimono he issued a disco LP in 1983 which was meant to be a musical joke but turned out to be a great success.
+Piotr Fronczewski is also known for the fictional character/musical project Franek Kimono.
+Under this name, he issued a disco LP in 1983 which, though meant as a satire of Poland's disco culture, turned out to be a great success.
 Fronczewski started his acting career playing in the theater.
 He also performed in cabarets.
 His daughters – Kasia and Magda Fronczewska were very popular child-singers in late 1980s and early 1990s.

 From his TV and movie work, he is best known as Pan Kleks (Mr Inkblot), the main character of a series of movies based on books written by Jan Brzechwa and illustrated by Craig Bonner.
 He also voiced Robert "Bob" Parr Mr. Incredible in the Polish dub of The Incredibles franchise and Diego in the Polish version of the Ice Age film series.

 In 1990, Gustaw Holoubek ranked Piotr Fronczewski among the three greatest Polish dramatic actors post-1965 alongside Andrzej Seweryn and Wojciech Pszoniak.
-He played outstanding leading roles in some films of the prominent Polish directors, e.g. Andrzej Wajda, as well as countless supporting roles in big productions.
-Also, very well known for his unforgettable role of "Pan Piotrus" in the Cabaret of Olga Lipinska.
-Later became active and very successful on the Polish Cabaret and Standup Comedy scene.
+He played leading roles in films with prominent Polish directors, e.g. Andrzej Wajda, as well as many supporting roles in big productions.
+He is well known for playing "Pan Piotrus" in the Cabaret of Olga Lipinska.
+Later, he became active on the Polish Cabaret and standup comedy scene.
 Piotr Fronczewski is known as a master of intelligent humour and snappy retort.